Frictional Games: History

+Technology

 The HPL Engine is Frictional's in-house game engine.
 It is named after writer H. P. Lovecraft.
 The first iteration of the engine, HPL Engine 1, was used for the Penumbra series.
-This iteration was released as open-source software on 12 May 2010, with most of the code licensed under the GNU GPL-3.0-or-later licence.
+This iteration was made open-source software on 12 May 2010, with most of the code licensed under GNU GPL-3.0-or-later.
 HPL Engine 2 was used for Amnesia: The Dark Descent and Amnesia: A Machine for Pigs, as well as prototype versions of Gone Home.
 It was also released under the GNU GPL-3.0-or-later licence, on 23 September 2020.